The Dictionary of Obscure Sorrows: Notable words

 Several of the neologisms presented in The Dictionary of Obscure Sorrows, especially those that have an accompanying video, have received attention and interest.
-The term Vemödalen focuses on the lack of creativity within photography due to the existence of similar photographs having been taken in the past.
-However, the video also focuses on how it is "inevitable that the "same" image will be captured by different individuals" while it is also correct that "just because some things seem similar, their uniqueness is not annulled".
-Using a quote from Walt Whitman, the video points out that something being unique will always be based on adding to what came before and that every photo ever made is being added to the story of photographs that all people are collaborating on.
+The term vemödalen focuses on the lack of creativity within photography due to the existence of similar photographs having been taken in the past.
+However, the video also focuses on how it is "inevitable that the 'same' image will be captured by different individuals" while it is also correct that "just because some things seem similar, their uniqueness is not annulled".
+Using a quotation from Walt Whitman, the video points out that something being unique will always be based on adding to what came before and that every photo ever made is being added to the story of photographs that all people are collaborating on.

-The term Sonder has been noted as well for its relation to other people, its definition meaning "the realization that each random passerby is living a life as vivid and complex as your own".
+The term sonder has been noted as well for its relation to other people, its definition being "the realization that each random passerby is living a life as vivid and complex as your own".
 Sonder has also been appropriated by various companies for use such as the name of a bike brand and a mental therapy marketplace, Sondermind, as well as the title of a video game.
 The third album from indie pop artist Kaoru Ishibashi was named Sonderlust after this term from the dictionary and references the separation from his wife and his attempts to understand her life.
 Sonder is the fourth studio album by English progressive metal band TesseracT.
 Sonder is the second studio album by American pop-rock band The Wrecks.
+Sonder is the name of an American neo-soul group consisting of singer Brent Faiyaz and producers Atu and Dpat.

 Multiple words from the dictionary, such as ellipsism, énouement, and onism, were used as titles for various cocktails served at the Chicago restaurant Knife.
 Similarly, an art gallery exhibit for the works of Michael Sagato in Los Angeles uses words from the Dictionary of Obscure Sorrows to title each of his art pieces and to reference the meaning behind each piece.